 The Minutes and related records are available for inspection at the office of the Company during business hours.
-In addition, a copy of the Minutes is posted at the Company's website at https://www.anscor.com.ph/disclosures/minutes-of-all-general-or-special-meetings/.
+In addition, copies of the Minutes shall be posted at the meeting site.

 Summary of the Minutes of 17 June 2020:

 In the Annual Stockholders' Meeting the following were taken up: